Ken104-web/my-js-project/README.md

 Coded by Kenneth Mwangi.
 Licenced by GPL license.

+# How to run Locally
+    All you need is
+ Phone or a laptop

+ # Installation used
+  Run to the Github page, fork and clone the remote repository using the link below "git@github.com:Ken104-web/js-assignments.git."
+  Open a code editor and have fun
+  # technology used
+  html
+  css
+  javascript

 # Speed Detector
 This JavaScript function calculates demerit points for a driver based on their speed and the speed limit.